maomihz/cs61b/Documents/submission.md

 __REQUIRED assignment files__ will be turned in __automatically__ without prompt! if you get a prompt like `Turn in ./.bash_logout?  [yes/no]`, the file is certainly not part of assignment.
 You should always say NO unless you really want to upload the file.

+### Microsoft Windows

+If you are on a Microsoft Windows machine, unless you have `cygwin` installed, most of the UNIX commands are inaccessable for you.
+But you still need UNIX commands when you SSH into your lab computer.
+For SSH, an alternative to OpenSSH is Putty, which have a graphical user interface for you to fill in the address.
+Click "Open" and it will prompt you the user to login into.

+If you wish to copy files, an alternative to `scp` is WinSCP, which also have a graphical user interface and features a FTP like experence.
+Just google the software and install them.
+The submission process is the same because the commands are executed on a remote computer, not in your windows machine.

+### Congradulations!

+Now I want to write a tutorial about SSH without password, using public key authentication.

 -

 ![Creative Commons](https://i.creativecommons.org/l/by/4.0/88x31.png)